Dawn of the Dead (2004 film): Retrospective assessment

-Likewise, Dawn of the Dead has appeared on several lists of the top zombie films, including number 3 by Rolling Stone (2012), number 12 by Empire (2020), by Collider (2021), number 17 by IndieWire (2022), and by Variety (2023); as well as the best horror films of the decade, including number 3 by Dread Central (2010), number 8 by Bloody Disgusting (2009), number 52 by IGN, and number 55 by Rolling Stone (2020).
-The film made review aggregator website Rotten Tomatoes's lists of "The 20 Scariest Opening Scenes in Horror Movie History" (at number 6), "The 25 Best Horror Movie Remakes" (at number 9), "The 30 Essential Zombie Movies" (at number 13), and "18 Memorable Horror Remakes".

 In a June 2018 article for The Hollywood Reporter, Richard Newby wrote that Dawn of the Dead helped revitalize the zombie genre along with 28 Days Later at a time when the United States "was ripe for the re-emergence of zombie movies" following the September 11 attacks, which he believes to have contributed to the Americans' "increased fear of biological weapons, fervent mass militarization and the burrowing question of who exactly are the people we call our neighbors".
 Author Stephen King, in the forenote of the 2010 edition of his book Danse Macabre, saw what he believed to be Snyder's subtext conveying the horrors induced by terrorist attacks, drawing parallels between the zombie apocalypse and a post-9/11 America.
 King described Dawn of the Dead as "genius perfected" in terms of its standing in the zombie genre.
-South Park creators Trey Parker and Matt Stone and South Korean filmmaker Yeon Sang-ho consider themselves to be fans of the film, citing it as an influence upon their works "Night of the Living Homeless" and the Train to Busan series, respectively.
+South Park creators Trey Parker and Matt Stone and South Korean filmmaker Yeon Sang-ho have also spoken of their appreciation of Dawn of the Dead and cited its influence upon their works.

+As of 2024, Dawn of the Dead is Snyder's highest-rated film on the website, where it has also made its lists of The 20 Scariest Opening Scenes in Horror Movie History (at number 6), The 25 Best Horror Movie Remakes (at number 9), The 30 Essential Zombie Movies (at number 13), and 18 Memorable Horror Remakes.
+Metacritic, which uses a weighted average, assigned the a score of 59 out of 100, based on 37 critics, indicating "mixed or average" reviews.
+Dawn of the Dead has made several rankings of the top zombie films, including number 3 by Rolling Stone (2012), number 12 by Empire (2020), by Collider (2021), number 17 by IndieWire (2022), and by Variety (2023); as well as the best horror films, including number 3 by Dread Central (2010), number 8 by Bloody Disgusting (2009), number 52 by IGN, and number 55 by Rolling Stone (2020).